progmichaelkibenko/express-crud/README.md

-# express-crud
+### express-pro-crud
-A library for building crud with express
+A library for building crud with express and with mongo.